dotsplat/dotsplat/README.md

 Customization
 =============
-If you are not happy with your current dotfiles, you can start with a fork of [dotsplat-example](https://github.com/hovr2pi/dotsplat-example).
+If you are not happy with your current dotfiles, you can start with a fork of [dotsplat/dotfiles](https://github.com/dotsplat/dotfiles).

-After you have forked it, go to settings and rename it to `dotfiles` and then go customize the hell out of it!
+After you have forked it, go customize the hell out of it and consider sending pull requests of cool stuff back upstream so other's can benefit from your genius.